bokeh/bokeh/sphinx/source/docs/user_guide/interaction/widgets.rst

 Widgets are interactive control and display elements that can be added to Bokeh documents to provide a front end user interface to a visualization.
-Widgets can be added directly to the document root or nested inside a layout.
+Widgets can be added directly to the document root or be nested inside a layout.

-You can use widgets to drive new computations, update plots, and connect to other programmatic functionality.
-When used with the :ref:`Bokeh server
+Bokeh's widgets offer a range of
-<userguide_server>`, widgets can run arbitrary Python code, enabling complex
+:ref:`interactive features <userguide_interaction_widgets_callbacks>` that you
-applications.
-Widgets can also be used without the Bokeh server in standalone HTML documents through the browser's JavaScript runtime.
+can use to drive new computations, update plots, and connect to other programmatic functionality.

 Bokeh provides a simple :ref:`default set of widgets
 <userguide_interaction_widgets_examples>`.
 You can create your own